 \subsection{Q1: Do SOCRs improve manipulation policy learning ?}

-Policy models based on object-centric features, especially \textbf{DINOSAUR-Rob*}, consistently achieve the highest overall performance, in par with or surpassing the best dense and global baselines across all environments.
-This confirms that SOCRs not only permits to achieve effective policy learning but also scale well to complex, multi-object scenarios.
+Figure~\ref{fig:perf} summarizes the average success rate across MetaWorld, LIBERO, and our real-world benchmark.
+The green dots represent in-domain performance, while the orange dots indicate average success rates across various generalization scenarios (distractors, novel textures, lighting changes).
+The red numbers denote the relative drop in performance from in-domain to generalization settings.
+Policy models based on object-centric features, especially DINOSAUR-Rob*, consistently achieve the highest overall performance, on par with or surpassing the best dense and global baselines across all environments.
+This confirms that SOCRs not only achieve effective policy learning but also scale well to complex, multi-object scenarios.

-We can observe that the naïve segmentation-driven representation (SAM+DINOv2) does not permit to learn effective policies in any setting.
-Indeed, contrary to prior work \cite{shi2024composingpretrainedobjectcentricrepresentations, zhu2023learninggeneralizablemanipulationpolicies}, we use a naïve version only encoding the "what" (appearance) of objects, without any spatial information (bounding boxes or masks coordinates).
+We observe that the segmentation-driven representation (SAM+DINOv2) prevents learning effective policies.
+Indeed, contrary to prior work \cite{shi2024composingpretrainedobjectcentricrepresentations, zhu2023learninggeneralizablemanipulationpolicies}, we use a version only encoding the "what" (appearance) of objects, without any spatial information (bounding boxes or masks coordinates).
 This choice was made to ensure a fair comparison with other models, as they do not have access to such spatial cues.
 However, this design decision likely hampers the model's ability to capture object relationships and spatial arrangements, which are crucial for effective manipulation.
 This also highlights the limitations of segmentation-driven approaches compared to end-to-end learned object-centric representations that can capture both appearance and spatial structure jointly during training.

 In \textbf{MetaWorld}, all models except the VC-1-based perform above 60\%.
 The low VC-1 performance may result from its MAE-based pretraining, which is sensitive to domain mismatch when not fine-tuned.
 Object-centric-based models perform comparably to top baselines here, despite the simplicity of the environment.